Bochoxic/MLOPS_Tomato_Project/reports/README.md

 >
 > Answer:

-We have made use of: Unittesting, Github actions and Lightning.
+We have made use of: unittesting through Github actions.
 -	Unittesting.
 Test that tests individual parts of the code base to test for correctness.
 We created the folder ‘tests’, where we have implemented three different tests: o     tets_data.py: checks that the shape of each image is [batch_size, 3, 256, 256] and the labels size should be like the batch size.
 Also checks if the data is present at /data. o     test_model.py: checks that the output size, after applying the model, is correct ([batch_size, 11]).